itsoliviasparks/itsoliviasparks/README.md

 - I also have a Bachelors of Design in Fashion & a Minor in Philosophy

 ### AFK, you’ll find me:
-- throwing pottery, riding mountain bikes, climbing rocks, petting cats, traveling the world, practising yoga, repairing clothes, & playing boardgames
+- Throwing pottery, riding mountain bikes, climbing rocks, petting cats, traveling the world, practising yoga, repairing clothes, & playing boardgames

 ### Connect with me:
 - Portfolio: <a href="https://itsoliviasparks.com">**itsoliviasparks.com**</a>